 Peplink’s SD-WAN technologies give you a wide range of options.
-Use our link load balancing technology to prioritise VoIP traffic over the lowest latency links.
+Use our link load balancing technology to prioritize VoIP traffic over the lowest latency links.
 Guarantee the session integrity of sensitive applications such as point-of-sale or credit card transactions using Hot failover.
 Stream HD videos and have smooth videoconferences using SpeedFusion VPN technology.
-Use your commodity links to offload your for bulk traffic to the public Internet, while saving your critical traffic for private links.
+Use your commodity links to offload your bulk traffic to the public Internet while saving your critical traffic for private links.

-Using InControl 2, our powerful SD-WAN controller, you can easily perform a multitude of tasks from any browser window.
-Set up a star, mesh, or point-to-point VPN with just a couple of clicks.
+Using InControl 2, our powerful SD-WAN controller, you can efficiently perform many tasks from any browser window.
+Set up a star, mesh, or point-to-point VPN with just a couple clicks.
 Configure groups of devices at once to save time and schedule automatic firmware updates for your devices.

 How can we help you today?